pcfgallery/website/_posts/2019-12-03-qr-code-generator.md

   - ramakrishnan_raman
 ---

-A control to generatore a QR Code for the current record.
+A control to generate a QR Code for the current record.